-Theatro Municipal is the second stop on the tour of my favorite spots in Rio de Janeiro.
+Theatro Municipal is the second stop on the tour of my favourite spots in Rio de Janeiro.
 It’s an opera house and, in my opinion, the most beautiful building in the entire city.
 It was built in 1905 and can host ballet and concerts for over 2000 people, very impressive for a building from those times.
 The entire plaza the opera it stands upon is dedicated to high culture.
 National Library and Museu Nacional de Belas Artes are both jaw-dropping buildings that guard the vast heritage of Brazil.
 If you’re into that kind of architecture then you need to check the Parque Lage out.
 It’s an estate that belonged to one Enrique Lage, which became in 1960 the most amazing park in Rio.
 There’s a café within the courtyard of the mansion from where you can see the Sugarloaf.
-A truly stunning place.
+It’s a truly stunning place.

 Now that we got all that out of the way, let’s dive into the meat and potatoes of Rio de Janeiro.
 You can feel this city’s heartbeat as soon as you leave your hotel room.
 It’s hot, it’s crowded and it’s really loud, a mass of glorious chaos.
-Walk the steamy streets and marvel at the many murals and colorful graffiti.
+Walk the steamy streets and marvel at the many murals and colourful graffiti.
 Who needs art galleries when your entire city is art?
 Stroll a little bit further and take a whiff, what’s that heavenly smell?
-Probably a churrascaria barbequing fresh meat, all you can eat will cost you around $30.
+Probably it’s a churrascaria barbequing fresh meat.
+All you can eat will cost you around $30.
 You can stuff yourself with so much food you’ll have to wheelchair yourself out.
 Brazilians love their meats and they know how to handle them.
 Grab a caipirinha and head for the beach.

 Which beach?
-Copacabana, obviously.
+Copacabana, what else?
 I bet the name rings a bell.
 I personally know a bunch of “Copacabana” striptease clubs.
 Easily one of the most famous coastlines in the world, one look at it and you’ll realize the title is not undeserved.
 It’s a gorgeous 4km long stretch of clear, yellow sand.
 Unfortunately it’s also packed with people.
 It can also get slightly dangerous out there because of a nearby favela.
 Don’t walk around with your wallet in your back pocket and you’ll be fine.
 Leblon and Ipanema beaches are both a bit less crowded if that’s what you’re looking.
 The best thing about these is the Brazilian national sport.
 They’ll tell you how they’re obsessed about football.
 Every kid from the favelas wants to be the next Ronaldo.
 The reality is very much different.
 Women’s beach volleyball is where it’s at.
 They just won’t admit it.
 There are courts every couple of meters with those tanned Brazilian beauties bouncing around.
 If you’re a meathead like me, you’ll probably want to pay the Flintstones Gym a visit.
 It’s not California Muscle Beach but the rustic, concrete weights have a charm of their own and it’s become a bit of a cult spot.